Many different parts of your body are responsible for helping you achieve and maintain an erection.

 The following risk factors can make it more difficulty for you get or keep an erection.

 - psychological issues

-Deal with stress and relationship issues.
 Stress of any kind can impact a man’s sexual health and his ability to engage in sex.
 Resentment and anger in a relationship can also contribute to the inability to get an erection and enjoy satisfying sex.
-Talking out your problems with your partner and even a professional can have a positive impact on ED.
+Talk about your problems with your partner, or even a professional.
+It can have a positive impact on ED.

-Have your doctor change your medications.
-Certain medications can cause ED such as those for depression and high blood pressure.
-Speak to your doctor about your medications and other options.
-Sometimes a reduced dose or change is all that’s needed improve sexual function.
+Certain medications such as anti-depressants and specific blood pressure drugs can cause ED.
+Speak to your doctor about your medications and what options you may have.
+Sometimes a reduced dose or a change to a different class of drug is all that’s needed to improve sexual function.

-Continue to engage in sexual activity.
-Though it can be frustrating when you’re experiencing problems achieving erections, staying sexually active can help you to prevent further problems with ED.
-Sexual arousal and frequent erections, even if not long-lasting or firm enough, stimulates blood flow to the penis.
+It can be frustrating when you’re experiencing problems achieving erections.
+However, it’s important to stay sexually active to prevent further problems with ED.
+Sexual arousal and frequent erections, even if not long-lasting or firm enough, can stimulate blood flow to the penis.